 Croydon Woods Mural

-Croydon Woods is one of the last remaining Coastal Plain Forests in southeastern Pennsylvania, and is an 80-acre preserve that is home to over 300 species of plants, mammals, reptiles, birds, and insects.
-It is a superfund site that has been reclaimed, rehabilitated, and turned into a vital community asset, with scenic trails and an outdoor classroom.
+Croydon Woods is one of the last remaining Atlantic coastal plain forests in southeastern Pennsylvania, and is an 80-acre preserve that is home to over 300 species of plants, mammals, reptiles, birds, and insects.
+It is a former superfund site that has been reclaimed, rehabilitated, and turned into a vital community asset, with scenic trails and an outdoor classroom.

 The New Croydon Woods Mural

-Our new mural, located at the Bristol baseball fields (near the Keystone Elementary entrance to Heritage Conservancy’s Croydon Woods Nature Preserve) will be unveiled April 6, 2024.
-It is a community project that highlights the biodiversity of Croydon Woods.
-Our mural showcases some of the many species we have documented in this unique and valuable habitat.
+Our mural, located at the Bristol baseball fields (near the Keystone Elementary entrance to Heritage Conservancy’s Croydon Woods Nature Preserve), was unveiled in the spring of 2024.
+It is a community project that highlights the biodiversity of Croydon Woods and showcases some of the many species we have documented in this unique and valuable habitat.
 It also invites students, neighbors, and people visiting the Little League fields to explore nearby Croydon Woods and its lovely hiking trails.

 The mural is a collaboration with Bucks County artist Jean-Marc Dubus and Truman High School student artists, who painted the circle inserts that highlight some of the many species of flora and fauna you may find as you walk in this nature preserve.